naruto2/CodeFEM/README.txt

 * xmesh - A generator of FEM mesh. doc/xmesh.txt is how to use xmesh command.

-* glirulus() - Yet Another Matrix Applications' New Engine. doc/glirulus.txt is how to use glirulus command and glirulus() function.
+* glirulus, glirulus() - Yet Another Matrix Applications' New Engine. doc/glirulus.txt is how to use glirulus command and glirulus() function.

 * cl_bicgstab() - A linier solver using OpenCL.